mdiep/composition-talk/The Composition and Decomposition of Software.md

     - Structure returned from the server
 3. `importFromJSON` has low cohesion—it's unchanged
 4. Can this be tested?
   * _Yes_.
-You can write a different ContactStoreType.
+You can write a different StoreType.
   * But then your tests depend on other code.
 5. Can it be reused?
   * To an extent, maybe.
-  * Possible to write another ContactStoreType.
+  * Possible to write another StoreType.
   * But you'd have to abstract away the rest of the Contacts Framework
   * And probably write an adapter layer
 6. Can it be changed?